madella/virtual-nebula-microseg/README.md

   - file configurazione: https://github.com/zclod/dhall-microsegmentation

 LEGEND: ``x`` is used to represent number of iot, x is parametric, and you can run the number you want!
+## Requirements
+You must have installed:
+- nebula (only to produce nebula-cert)
+- docker
 ## Firewalls
 I've choose to set the following configuration in device's firewall